 where $h_{K}$ denotes the support function of $K$.
 In addition, using Fubini, we have

-Thus if $\f=I_{K}$ we get
+Thus, if $\f=I_{K}$ we get

-Hence Conjecture 1 implies Mahler conjecture for symmetric convex bodies.
-Notice that recently Gozlan \cite{G} established precise relationships between the functional form of Mahler conjecture and the deficit in the Gaussian log-Sobolev inequality, thus our results implies better bounds in dimension 2 for these deficits.\\ In the proof, as in \cite{IS, FHMRZ}, we use the notion of equipartition.
+Hence, Conjecture 1 implies Mahler's conjecture for symmetric convex bodies.
+Notice that, recently, Gozlan \cite{G} established precise relationships between the functional form of Mahler's conjecture and the deficit in the Gaussian log-Sobolev inequality.
+Thus, our results imply better bounds in dimension 2 for these deficits.\\ In the proof, as in \cite{IS, FHMRZ}, we use the notion of equipartition.
 Denote by $(e_{1},...,e_{n})$ the canonical basis of $\R^{n}$.
-A function $\f:\R^{n}\to\R\cup\{+\infty\}$ is equipartioned if
+A function $\f:\R^{n}\to\R\cup\{+\infty\}$ is equipartitioned if